 Prior to joining the department at Notre Dame in 2018, Dinkelman held positions as Associate and Assistant Professor of Economics at Dartmouth College and Assistant Professor at Princeton University.
 She is a Faculty Research Associate at the NBER (Development Group) and a Research Affiliate at BREAD, the CEPR, and IZA.
 Dinkelman's research has been published in leading journals, including the American Economic Review, the American Economic Journal: Applied Economics, The Review of Economics and Statistics, the Economic Journal, and the Journal of Development Economics.
 At Notre Dame she teaches undergraduate econometrics.

-More on Taryn on her Google Scholar Page.
+More on Taryn on her Website.

 Taryn's live CV.